 The entry requirements for the MSc programme are

-- Alternatively, graduates with a 2H2 Honours degree will be considered, subject to having three years relevant experience.
+- Alternatively, graduates with a 2.2 Honours degree will be considered, subject to having three years relevant experience.
 See rpl for further details.

 - The language of academic instruction as well as administration is English.
-Non-native speakers of English require a minimum score of IELTS 6.0 is required for entry into postgraduate programmes.
-Appropriate EFL training courses are offered by CIT to applicants who meet the academic programme entry requirements but who need to increase their proficiency in the English language.
+Non-native speakers of English require a minimum IELTS score of 6.0 to be considered for entry into this postgraduate programme.
+Appropriate EFL training courses are offered by MTU Cork to applicants who meet the academic programme entry requirements but who need to increase their proficiency in the English language.